 UCLA Stats 404 - Statistical Computing and Programming

-Goal of course: Prepare students for Data Scientist or Machine Learning Engineering roles in industry, by learning marketable skills and best practices for collaborating with technical and non-technical stakeholders.
+The goal of this course is to prepare students for Data Scientist or Machine Learning Engineering roles in industry, by learning marketable skills and best practices for collaborating with technical and non-technical stakeholders, and developing statistical or Machine Learning software via Python, SQL, and Git.

 By the end of the course, students should be able to: